smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 POPREPLIES instruction removes last N-REPLIES of plugins from the reply buffer.
 If N-REPLIES is equal to zero, it means that all replies are removed.
 If N-REPLIES is more than number of replies in the buffer, it is a TODO exception.
 Usually, either \|POPREPLIES\|0\| (removing all the replies) or \|POPREPLIES\|1\| (removing only one reply) is used, but other values are also possible.

+NB: POPREPLIES instruction is partially implemented by Zepto VM-One (for N-REPLIES=0).

 **\| ZEPTOVM_OP_MOVEREPLYTOFRONT \| REPLY-NUMBER \|**

 where ZEPTOVM_OP_MOVEREPLYTOFRONT is a 1-byte opcode and REPLY-NUMBER is an Encoded-Signed-Int<max=2> field, which is interpreted as described in JMPIFREPLYFIELD instruction.